Andygrond/hugonette/README.md

-# Hugonette PHP micro-framework
+# Hugonette: PHP micro-framework for static pages

 Lightweight, fast, and easy to use.
-Provides everything you need to build not only your blog but also a powerful web application.
+Provides everything you expect from a framework, to build not only your blog but also a powerful web application.
 Ready for new projects, but flexible enough to use in existing scenarios.
 Scalable as your project grows.

 I like to use [Hugo static site generator](https://gohugo.io) to prepare a web design and JavaScript UX for my projects.
 So I wrote Hugonette to mix it with the power of [Nette PHP framework](https://nette.org/en/): an intuitive templating engine and awesome debugging tool.
-With their help, writing code will be fast and pleasant for me.

-You can prepare your templates in any way.
-However, if you have more sophisticated purposes, don't do it by hand.
-Try Hugo.
-It is the fastest web development engine in the world.
+## Technologies

+Hugonette runs on PHP version 7.1 or higher.

+[Hugo static site generator](https://gohugo.io) is one of the favorite tools for preparing page design and functionality.
+Its advantage is a really fast response to change during development.
+After debugging, Hugo generates a static site, where all files are ready exactly as you see them while browsing.

+[Nette PHP framework](https://nette.org/en/) is a flexible, feature-rich, modular PHP framework.
+Hugonette is a little friend of Nette, sharing its project structure and using several Nette awesome components.
+Thanks to Nette guys, our work on Hugonette projects will be nice & fast.

 ## Tutorial

-You can find some useful advices [on GitBook](https://andygrond.gitbook.io/hugonette/).
-This tutorial is still in the process of being written.
+Go to [Hugonette GitBook](https://andygrond.gitbook.io/hugonette/).
+You will find there the Hugonette documentation as well as some useful advices on how to use Hugo.

 ## Installation